U.S. Stock Futures Drop, Signaling End to Three-Day Rally

 Investors continued to seek out U.S. government bonds as a safe place to park their money.
 The yield on the 10-year U.S. Treasury note edged down to 0.754%, from 0.806% Thursday.

 In Asia, most major markets drifted higher by the close of trading.
-Japan's Nikkei 225 was the best performer, rising 3.9% to end what was its best week in the gauge's 70-year history.
+Japan's Nikkei 225 was the best performer, rising 3.9% to end what was the gauge's best week in its 70-year history.

-Later in the day, new economic data will provide fresh insights on the health of the U.S. economy.
-Consumer-spending data for February will reveal whether households started reeling in spending even before efforts to contain the coronavirus forced large-scale shutdowns.
-The University of Michigan's consumer-sentiment survey for March will provide some clues on households' confidence and willingness to spend.
+At about 10 a.m., the University of Michigan's consumer-sentiment survey for March will provide some clues on households' confidence and willingness to spend.

-Write to Chong Koh Ping at chong.kohping@wsj.com and Avantika Chilkoti at Avantika.Chilkoti@wsj.com
+Write to Avantika Chilkoti at Avantika.Chilkoti@wsj.com and Chong Koh Ping at chong.kohping@wsj.com